 Google also loves to find fresh content on your site.
 It’s probable that a regularly updated site is one of Google’s two hundred quality marks (Google is tight lipped about exactly what these are).
 The the more good quality web pages you make that are relevant to your customers, the more likely it is that potential customers will find your site.
 Good content also means other sites are likely to link to your site, and that’s exactly what Google wants to see and rewards you with better page rankings in search engine results pages.

 You could build a Community Around Your Business.
 A CMS web design can become a valuable resource to your target market.

-Your website can help your business to be seen as one of these value wells of knowledge, or good services and products.
-You could be the go-to expert, and because your CMS web designed web site is online twenty four hours a day customers could rely on you for the information they need.
+Your website can help your business to be seen as one of these value wells of knowledge, good services, and products.
+You could be the go-to expert, and because your CMS web designed web site is online twenty four hours a day customers could rely on you for the information they need when they need it.

 Save money with a CMS web design.